-Melissa Studdard is the author of the poetry collection, I Ate the Cosmos for Breakfast; the bestselling young adult novel Six Weeks to Yehidah; its companion journal, My Yehidah ; and The Tiferet Talk Interviews.
-Her short writings have appeared in a wide variety of journals, magazines, blogs, and anthologies, including Tupelo Quarterly, Psychology Today, Southern Humanities Review, Pleiades, Bettering American Poetry, and Poets & Writers.
+Melissa Studdard is the author of four books, including the poetry collection I Ate the Cosmos for Breakfast and the bestselling young adult novel Six Weeks to Yehidah.
+Her short writings have appeared in a wide variety of journals, magazines, blogs, and anthologies, such as Psychology Today, The Guardian, Southern Humanities Review, Harvard Review, Bettering American Poetry, and Poets & Writers.

-The title poem from I Ate the Cosmos for Breakfast was made into a short film by Dan Sickles of Moxie Pictures for Motionpoems and was an official selection for the Trinidad and Tobago Film Festival and the Minneapolis St. Paul International Film Festival.
+A short film of the title poem from Melissa’s I Ate the Cosmos for Breakfast (by Dan Sickles of Moxie Pictures for Motionpoems) was an official selection for the Trinidad and Tobago Film Festival and the Minneapolis St. Paul International Film Festival.
 Other poems of Melissa’s have been made into car magnets, telepoem booth recordings, and Houston City Banners for the Figurative Poetics Project in preparation for Super Bowl 2017 in Houston.

 In addition to writing, Melissa serves as the executive producer and host of VIDA Voices & Views for VIDA: Women in Literary Arts and an editor for American Microreviews and Interviews.
 She received her MFA from Sarah Lawrence college and is a professor for the Lone Star College System.

 Her awards include the Forward National Literature Award, the International Book Award, the Kathak Literary Award, the Poiesis Award of Honor International, the Readers’ Favorite Award, and two Pinnacle Book Achievement Awards.
-Her books have been included in Cutthroat: A Journal of the Arts’ Best Books of the Year, January Magazine’s Best Children’s Books of the Year, Bustle’s “8 Feminist Poems To Inspire You When The World Is Just Too Much,” and Amazon’s Most Gifted Books lists.
+As well, her books have been listed in Cutthroat: A Journal of the Arts’ Best Books of the Year, January Magazine’s Best Children’s Books of the Year, Bustle’s “8 Feminist Poems To Inspire You When The World Is Just Too Much,” and Amazon’s Most Gifted Books.